fbrowther/Artificial_Neural_Network-to-Predict_Charity_Funding-/README.md

 (3) All the model that has been presented here were able to predict both in Training and Test with almost equal accuracy.
             Hence there was no problem of underfitting or over-fitting noted in these trained models.

-(4) In conclusion, it was noted that only NAME, APPLICATION_TYPE, AFFILIATION, CLASSIFICATION were the only features that
+(4) In conclusion, it was noted that NAME, APPLICATION_TYPE, AFFILIATION, CLASSIFICATION were the only features that
             contributed to predictive power of the models.
 Any other features (except these) even if excluded didnot influence the model accuracy.